mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 develop long-distance trade and diplomatic ties with the Rim.
 Solomani nobles in the Moot had never given up on their desire to reunite with their ancestors.
-Porfiria sent a mission to confirm haut-Devroe’s Solomani Hypothesis in 305, nearly two full centuries after its initial publication.
+Porfiria sent a mission to confirm haut-Devroe's Solomani Hypothesis in 305, nearly two full centuries after its initial publication.
 The mission was well received and the Easter Concord agreed to become an Imperial